• journal prompts for self growth

 Why?

-• Because I am not my mistakes.
+• Because I am not my mistakes

-• Because the good days far outweigh the bad.
+• Because the good days far outweigh the bad

-• And finally, because I love to run, and a bad day doesn’t detract from that.
+• And finally, because I love to run, and a bad day doesn’t detract from that

 So what I’m saying is, please—if you have a passion and feel called to do something, then bad experiences are not meant to make you just give up and quit.

 They’re meant to help you learn and grow.
+They may even lead to unexpected breakthroughs and realizations that can help you progress even further.

 We were made for resilience.
 And when we learn to embrace and trust our resilience, then the “bad days” and “negative experiences” become a lot less scary, because we know that we have the ability to overcome anything.